Donald (singer): 2011:Love Train

+The success of the album brought him much attention, enabling him to make appearances on South African TV shows such as Rhythm City, 3Talk with Noeleen, MTV Base, Vuzu and various others.
+Over the Moon became a well known song in Africa at large.

-Donald has worked with fellow South African acts such as Kelly Khumalo, KB, Malaika, Selaelo Selota and rapper Slikour.
+Donald has worked with fellow South African acts such as KB, Malaika, Selaelo Selota and rapper Slikour.
 Donald was nominated for the Best New Artist at the 2012 Channel O Music Video Awards.

 In 2013, Donald became the stand-out artist at the 2013 Metro FM Music Awards for having been the most nominated artist; among the nominations were Best Produced Album, Best Video, Best Male and Best Dance Album.

 He was nominated for Best International Act: Africa at BET Awards 2013.

 2015:Train of Love

 Two years later, in 2015, his album critically acclaimed album Train of Love was certified Platinum by the Recording Industry of South Africa.

 In March 2015, Donald was featured on Dreamteam's first single "What's Your Name" from their debut studio album Dreams Never Die, along with South African singer NaakMusiq.

 2014:Black and White (2014)

 On March 25, 2014, his third studio album Black and White was released, and was certified Gold by the Recording Industry of South Africa, only three months after its release.